lxxinli/lxxinli.github.io/README.md

+##个人主页
-This website is used to encoded my password for protecting my own Private Key mapping todifferent Public Key in different website.
-Welcome to visit my website: lxxinli.github.io!
+This website is used to store some of my notes to Inquiry at any time.
+Welcome to visit my website: **lxxinli.github.io**!